GiMattia/PyPLUTO/README.md

 If you have any questions, suggestions or find a bug, feel free to open an issue or fork the repository and create a pull request.
 Any contribution aimed at helping the PLUTO code community to have better plots with less efforts will be greatly appreciated.
-If you want to contribute to PyPLUTO please be sure to installe it in the developer mode, through the command:
+If you want to contribute to PyPLUTO please be sure to install it in the developer mode, through the command:

 ```bash
 pip install -r requirements_dev.txt